nistha0070-commits/physiotherapy-ai-prompt-library/prompt-05-physio-report-cover-email.md

 # Prompt 5 – Physiotherapy Report Cover Email to GP

-## Version 1
+## Version 1 – v1.0

 Write an email to a GP with a physiotherapy report attached.

-## Version 2
+## Version 2 – v1.1

-Write a professional cover email to a GP for an attached physiotherapy report.
-Include the GP name, patient name, report type, physiotherapist name, and report date.
+Write a professional cover email including the GP name, patient name, report type, physiotherapist name and report date.

-## Final Version
+## Final Prompt Text – v1.2

-You are assisting the administration team in a physiotherapy clinic.
-Create a professional cover email to a GP or referring practitioner for a physiotherapy report that has already been prepared and approved.
+You are an administrative assistant supporting a physiotherapy clinic.

+Create a concise and professional cover email to a GP or referring practitioner for a physiotherapy report that has already been prepared and approved.

-Use only the information provided.
+Use only the information supplied.

 Include:
 - GP or practitioner name
 - Patient name
 - Type of report attached
 - Treating physiotherapist name
-- Report or appointment date, if provided
+- Report date, if provided
-- A brief statement confirming that the report is attached
+- Statement confirming that the report is attached
 - Clinic contact details, if provided
-- An invitation to contact the clinic if further information is required
+- Invitation to contact the clinic if further information is required

-Keep the email concise, professional, and suitable for healthcare communication.

-Do not summarise, interpret, or alter the clinical report.
+Do not:
+- Summarise the clinical report
+- Interpret findings
+- Alter recommendations
+- Generate clinical information

-Do not provide medical advice or create clinical findings.
+- Provide medical advice

-Do not invent information.
+Do not invent missing details.

-If important information is missing, clearly state that staff confirmation is required.
+If important administrative information is missing, state that staff confirmation is required.

+Produce a subject line and final email body only.

+## Intended Workflow or Task

+This prompt supports external correspondence when an approved physiotherapy report is sent to a GP or referring practitioner.

+## Problem Being Solved

+Staff repeatedly prepare short cover emails for clinical reports.
+The repetitive task creates avoidable administrative work, while poor wording or incorrect attachments may create communication risk.

+## Automation Potential

+High for the administrative cover message.
+AI does not create or modify the clinical report.
+Clinic staff verify the recipient, patient details and attachment before sending.

+## Risks and Limitations

+Risks include incorrect recipient details, wrong attachments and accidental AI interpretation of clinical information.

+Mitigation:
+- Restrict AI to administrative content.
+- Treat the approved report as separate.
+- Human verification of recipient and attachment.

 ## Example Input